 Are you looking for a summer internship tailor-made to your unique career path?

-The School of Communication & the Arts is offering a one-of-a-kind internship for graduate students in the Journalism, Cinema-Television or Strategic Communication programs.
+The School of Communication & the Arts is offering a one-of-a-kind internship for graduate students in the Journalism, Film & Television or Strategic Communication programs.
 Select from an extensive list of television and news internships in the D.C. area at prominent places like Fox News, The Washington Times, CBN News, BET and Washington Examiner.
 If your application is approved, the program director will strive to match you with an internship based on your interests, goals and experience.

 - June 1-July 30, 2012

 - Individualized placement by a trained intern specialist with extensive media contacts in the D.C. area.

 - Eight-week unpaid internship at a newsroom, television station or media company.

 - Weekly mentoring and supplemental training from experienced program director while in the D.C. area.

 - Learn from industry professionals through a weekly speaker session sponsored by the National Press Club.

 - Student membership to the National Press Club for the summer.

 - Previous journalism, film & television, or strategic communication training is required.
 Please consult with your academic advisor to determine what is needed for your internship.